 The challenge of solving the Warm-Up Waste problem grows even bigger once the human behavior factor is considered.
 As previously identified, waits as little as 20 seconds are long enough to prompt bathers to turn-on the shower and then leave to do something else while waiting for hot water to arrive.
 And, it’s very difficult, if not impossible to implement structural plumbing changes and enhancements that can consistently deliver hot water in less than 20 seconds.

-· Fast Hot Water- Reduces Structural Waste by mitigating thermal losses as hot water initially travels to showerhead
+Deliver Fast Hot Water – Reduce Structural Waste by mitigating thermal losses as hot water travels to showerhead

-· Repurpose Water- Offsets Residual Structural Waste by capturing and utilizing non-bathing water for other purposes
+Repurpose Water – Offset Residual Structural Waste by capturing and utilizing non-bathing cold water for other purposes

-· Warm-Up Freedom- Eliminates Behavioral Waste by thermostatically stopping flow when hot water arrives
+Stop the Hot Water Waste – Eliminate Behavioral Waste by thermostatically stopping flow when hot water arrives.

 The simplest and most convenient method of Reducing Structural waste is delivering Fast Hot Water.
 This is most easily accomplished by bypassing the flow restricted showerhead as the cold water in the hot water line is being purged.
 There are two methods for accomplishing this.